Trump endorses Katie Britt in Alabama Senate race

 MONTGOMERY, Ala.
-(AP) — Former President Donald Trump on Friday endorsed Katie Britt in an Alabama U.S. Senate race, doubling down on his decision to spurn his previous choice in the Republican primary.
+(AP) — Donald Trump endorsed Katie Britt on Friday in an Alabama U.S. Senate race, doubling down on the former president’s decision to spurn his previous choice in the Republican primary.

 Trump called Britt “an incredible fighter for the people of Alabama.”
 The former president had originally backed U.S. Rep. Mo Brooks in the race, but rescinded that endorsement in March after their relationship soured.